-An adjustable-rate mortgage is a mortgage for which the interest rate can change (i.e. adjust) over time based on “market conditions".
+An adjustable-rate mortgage is a mortgage for which the interest rate can change (i.e. adjust) over time-based on “market conditions”.Verify your refinance eligibility

 However, ARM interest rates fluctuate for the homeowners who use them, ARMs carry a financial risk not present with fixed-rate loans.
 For example, when you use an ARM to finance your home, there is no way to know what your mortgage rate will be in 10 years.